-If you are absent for 6 days or longer, you must apply for an exemption.
-This can be obtained from your Year Deputy or the front office.
+If you are absent for 10 days or longer, you must apply for an exemption.
+This can be obtained from the front office.

 Late Notes

 You should always try to be at school before the bell.
 If you are late, report to the Office for a late note.
 You should have a note from home explaining your lateness to hand to the Office staff.
 Secondary students who are regularly late without reasonable excuse will be placed on detention.